IK-AVI/doctest/bli-guides/main.md

 # BeoLiving Intelligence Guides

 This section has all guides you must-do read for a completely and adequate usage of BeoLiving Intelligence.
+Guides are showed in an specific order for better understanding.

 ## Table of contents